-Step 1.
-Testing Strips – How and When To Use Them:
+PH Testing Strips – How and When To Use Them:

-Testing strips come in a small container with a lid, they should always be stored in a cool dry place at all times with the lid tightly fixed to prevent them attracting moisture which will ruin them altogether.
+Testing strips come in a small container with a lid, they should always be stored in a cool dry place at all times with the lid tightly fixed to prevent them from attracting moisture which will ruin them altogether.

-- There is indicators on the side of the test strip container you should then use to check the levels are correct, the indicators for the correct balance are all coloured squares, in order for you to create the correct balance by adding chemicals you would be looking to match these colours on the test strip you dipped in the water to match the colours on the test strip container to set the water balance correct and safe to bathe in.
+- There are indicators on the side of the test strip container you should then use to check the levels are correct, the indicators for the correct balance are all coloured squares, in order for you to create the correct balance by adding chemicals you would be looking to match these colours on the test strip you dipped in the water to match the colours on the test strip container to set the water balance correct and safe to bathe in.

-- Test the water using your testing strips to check the waters current balance.
+- Test the water using your testing strips to check the water’s current balance.

-- Then heat up your tub, switch on the jets to mix up the chlorine with the water and wait for a couple of hours before re-testing with the strips, if your levels are the correct colour on the strip then your good to go, if not then just add one teaspoon of chlorine granules at any one time whilst waiting at least one hour each time you add chlorine until you have set the correct level which should match the colour on the strip.
+- Then heat up your tub, switch on the jets to mix up the chlorine with the water, and wait for a couple of hours before re-testing with the strips, if your levels are the correct colour on the strip then you are good to go, if not then just add one teaspoon of chlorine granules at any one time whilst waiting at least one hour each time you add chlorine until you have set the correct level which should match the colour on the strip.

 Alkaline Levels In The Water – How To Manage Correct Balance:

-- Alkaline levels are controlled by using the PH Plus chemical, Firstly add one teaspoon of PH Plus at a any one time, Then wait a while before testing with the jets on to mix it in well.
+- Alkaline levels are controlled by using the PH Plus chemical, Firstly add one teaspoon of PH Plus at any one time, Then wait a while before testing with the jets on to mix it in well.

 - Use the test strips to check your levels are correct, if not then repeat the process by adding one teaspoon before re-testing until you have the correct balance.

-NOTE >>> This will bring your PH levels up beyond an acceptable level which you can deal with in the next step below.
+NOTE >>> This may bring your PH levels up beyond an acceptable level which you can deal with in the next step below.